 All bicycle and pedestrian facilities proposed as part of the project have been coordinated with each local community in the corridor.
-Improvements to these non-motorized facilities are primarily associated with the proposed improvements to the cross-roads and pedestrian bridges, as well as a new shared-use path paralleling I-290.
-All proposed bike and pedestrian facilities:
+Improvements to these nonmotorized facilities are primarily associated with the proposed improvements to the cross-roads and pedestrian bridges, as well as a new shared-use path paralleling I-290.
+All proposed bicycle and pedestrian facilities:

-- meet or exceed sidewalk width design standards; - accommodate current ADA standards; - include high visibility, well-marked crossings; and - include updated signals with pedestrian countdown timers and/or signage.
+- Meet or exceed sidewalk width design standards; - Accommodate current ADA standards; - Include high-visibility, well-marked crossings; and - Include updated signals with pedestrian countdown timers and/or signage.